 Cover the Existing Concrete With Sand

-Cover the existing concrete with a coarse sand layer that is between a half-inch and 1 inch deep.
+Cover the existing concrete with a coarse sand layer that is between 1/2 and 1 inch deep.
 This provides a good foundation for your pavers.

 Lay the Pavers

 Now, you can lay the pavers over top of the concrete as desired.
 Carefully fit them together, and then fill in the joints with the remaining sand.